GetIntoAiEng/rock_paper_scissors/README.md

 - Paper beats Stone

 ## Tech Stack To Be Used
-- Github / MS Visual Coder / Jupiter Labs
+- Github / MS Visual Coder
 - **Python 3.12** (pls check requirements.txt for the used versions) -> OpenCV
     -> Numpy